 dna.reinyday.com - The Gottesman Surname Project

 Gottesman Lineages.
 The Gottesman Surname Project strives to establish the number of unique Gottesman lines via the DNA Project.
 Any man with the surname Gottesman can participate.
 Each new testee will match an existing line or establish a new one.
-The following eight lineages have been verified via DNA test:
+The following thirteen lineages have been verified via DNA testing: